Giancarloff/Exercises/C/SMEM/README.md

 #### Which became respectively:
 ##### `1. smem_malloc`
 ##### `2. smem_free`
-##### `3. smem_realloc`
+##### `3. smem_realloc` (not implemented)
 #### ChatGPT suggested I used `mmap` to get things started.
 While that facilitated more than I expected, it still allowed me to practice some C after years of not doing anything in the language.
 I think it was decent enough for a "coming back" exercise.
+Right now I have no plans of coming back to this.